 AS1-14A Vol. 2 Waiting for the train at depot.
-Note old wooden
+Note old wooden depot

 AS1-18A Vol. 2 Reedsburg ball park, military men on grounds